openl2m/openl2m/docs/feature_support.rst

   :sup:`1` The generic SNMP driver supports standard MIBs only!
 PoE may not function for 'standard' devices, as many vendors provide incorrect mapping of PoE switch-ports ID to interface index in their MIBs.

+  Editing 802.1q tagged interfaces (aka trunk ports by some vendors) is performed using the standard Q-Bridge MIB.
+  We set the "dot1qpvid" entry for the untagged interface, and modify using the "dot1qVlanStaticEgressPorts" VLAN port membership bitmap to add or remove tagged interfaces.
+This is currently only tested in Procurve and Aruba AOS-S switches.

   :sup:`2` Arista PoE support is untested, as no PoE-capable devices are available to develop and test.